LiamBush5/nets-2130/README.md

-Here’s the revised version with the tech stack integrated into a paragraph:

----

 # LingoLoop

 LingoLoop is a unique, crowdsourced platform that captures and analyzes generational language trends through slang, utilizing both data collection and gamified engagement.
 This project aims to provide a comprehensive view of how language evolves across different age groups by collecting, moderating, and visualizing slang terms, their definitions, and contextual usage.